Brand Name Myleran Common Name busulfan

 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 As well as interfering with the genetic material DNA of cancer cells, busulfan can interfere with some of your normal cells.
 This can cause a number of side effects such as hair loss and mouth sores.
-Keep track of any side effects and report them to your doctor, as suggested in the section "What side effects are possible with this medication?"
+Keep track of any side effects and report them to your doctor at your next appointment.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.